awsdocs/amazon-athena-user-guide/doc_source/connect-with-previous-jdbc.md

 accessKey = ACCESSKEY
 secretKey = SECRETKEY
 ```
-You replace the right part of the assignments with your account's AWS access and secret keys\.
+Replace the right part of the assignments with your account's AWS access and secret keys\.

 **Example Example: Using a Credentials Provider with Multiple Arguments**
 This example shows an example credentials provider, `CustomSessionsCredentialsProvider`, that uses an access and secret key in addition to a session token\. `CustomSessionsCredentialsProvider` is shown for example only and is not included in the driver\.
 The signature of the class looks like the following: